Nicolas Jackson: Chelsea

 On 30 June 2023, Jackson signed for Premier League club Chelsea on an eight-year deal through 2031 for a fee reported to be £32 million.
 On 13 August, he made his debut for the club in a 1–1 draw against Liverpool in the Premier League.
 He scored his first Chelsea goal on 25 August 2023 against newly promoted side Luton Town, helping Chelsea to a 3–0 win at Stamford Bridge.
 On 6 November, Jackson scored twice in second-half stoppage time to complete a hat-trick in a 4–1 away win over Tottenham Hotspur.
-He scored again in the next match against Manchester City FC, which ended in a 4–4 home draw.
+He scored again in the next match against Manchester City, which ended in a 4–4 home draw.

 On 15 April 2024, Jackson scored his tenth Premier League goal of the season, and provided an assist for Cole Palmer's goal in a 6–0 win over Everton.
 As Palmer had already reached double digits in league goals, this became the first Chelsea season since 2017–18 in which two players had scored ten or more Premier League goals in a season.
 On 5 May 2024, Jackson scored twice and provided an assist for Palmer in a 5–0 home win over West Ham United.
-He scored 14 league goals across 35 appearances, making him to make him the second highest African goal scorer in the 2023–24 season only behind Liverpool's Mohamed Salah.
+He scored 14 league goals across 35 appearances, making him the second highest African goal scorer in the 2023–24 season only behind Liverpool's Mohamed Salah.

 On 13 September 2024, Jackson signed a two-year contract extension with Chelsea, extending his contract until 2033.
 He won the Premier League Goal of the Month award for October 2024 for the opening goal of a 2–1 win over Newcastle United on 27 October.

 On 1 May 2025, Jackson scored a brace in the first leg of the Conference League semi-final which ended in a 4–1 away win over Djurgården.
 He was later sent off on 11 May for a deliberate elbow in a Premier League match against Newcastle United.
 On 28 May, he netted the second goal for Chelsea in a 4–1 win over Real Betis in the 2025 UEFA Conference League final.
 A month later, on 20 June, he was shown a straight red card for a reckless challenge just four minutes after coming on as a substitute in a 3–1 loss to Flamengo during the 2025 FIFA Club World Cup.